C-QUR Surgical Hernia Mesh Lawsuit

 Atrium Medical has been subject to a number of complaints and warnings involving the U.S. Food and Drug Administration (FDA), beginning in 2008.

-Atrium’s manufacturing facilities were subject to FDA inspection four times from 2009 to 2013, resulting in warning letters being issued in 2009, 2010 and 2013.
-The Agency cited manufacturing conditions, sterility and product defects and in 2013, the FDA and the U.S. Department of Justice worked to block Atrium manufacturing.
+Atrium’s manufacturing facilities were subject to FDA inspection four times from 2009 to 2013, resulting in the discovery of violations in 2009, 2010, 2012 and 2013, with at least one warning letter being issued.
+The Agency cited manufacturing conditions, sterility, and product defects and in 2013, after repeated failures to clean up the plants, the FDA and the U.S. Department of Justice worked to block Atrium manufacturing.
 The company later agreed to pay $6 million to settle issues included in the injunction.

 Atrium Medical C-QUR Surgical Hernia Mesh Lawsuits

-The first bellwether case for the C-QUR hernia mesh lawsuits was scheduled to be heard February of 2020.
-The court date was delayed due to the COVID-19 pandemic until July 2021; however the first case was reported to have been settled out-of-court.
-The second bellwether trial date has not been set, leading some to speculate that a settlement may be under consideration.
-No settlement offer has been announced.
+The first federal bellwether case for the C-QUR hernia mesh lawsuits was scheduled to be heard February of 2020.
+The court date was delayed due to the COVID-19 pandemic until July 2021; however, it was reported to have been settled out-of-court and the second bellwether trial date has never been set.

-People who received a C-QUR Atrium Medical Surgical Hernia Mesh implant and have expected complications or required revision surgery, may be eligible for compensation.
+People who received a C-QUR Atrium Medical Surgical Hernia Mesh implant and have experienced complications or required revision surgery, may be eligible for compensation.